nfroidure/whook/packages/whook-aws-lambda/README.md

 +  $ = await prepareBaseBuildEnvironment($);

-  // The build often need to know were initializer
+  // The build often need to know were initializers
   //  can be found to create a static build and
   //  remove the need to create an injector
   $.register(